-The Group's receivables consisted of trade and bills receivables, loans and other receivables, long-term receivables and finance lease receivables, and accounted for 21% of the Group's total assets.
+The Group's receivables consisted of trade and bills receivables, loans and other receivables, long-term receivables accounted for 23% of the Group's total assets.
 Recoverability of receivables is greatly affected by the overall condition of the economy.
-The assessment of impairment of these receivables requires the judgements and assumptions by the management.
+The assessment of impairment of these receivables requires the judgements and assumptions made by management.

 HKFRS 9 requires that the Group measures the impairment of financial assets based on the "expected credit losses" ("ECLs").
-In order to measure the ECLs of the receivables, significant judgements and assumptions are applied by the management, including customer payment patterns, product types, credit risk and forward-looking information such as macroeconomic factors.
+In order to measure the ECLs of the receivables, significant judgements and assumptions are applied by management, including customer payment patterns, product types, credit risk and forward-looking information such as macroeconomic factors.

-Given the significance of the receivable balances and the complexity of judgements in assessing the allowance for expected credit losses, we considered this area as a key audit matter for the Group.
+Given the significance of the receivable balances and the complexity of judgements and estimations in assessing the allowance for expected credit losses, we considered this area as a key audit matter for the Group.

-Details of the recoverability of the receivables are disclosed in notes 15, 16, 18 and 19 for the financial statements.
+Details of the recoverability of the receivables are disclosed in notes 16, 18, 19 and 40 to the financial statements.